 Reformation is popular for its statement dresses and states sustainability is a key part of its mission.
 So how ethical is Reformation?
 Read on to learn more about the brand’s “Good” rating.
 This article is based on the Reformation rating published in November 2021 and may not reflect claims the brand has made since then.
 Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

-Launched in 2009 by Yael Aflalo, Reformation is best known for their knockout party dresses and cute mix’n’match separates.
-Based in downtown Los Angeles, this fashion brand states that sustainability is at the core of everything they do.
-But is this really the case?
+Launched in 2009 by Yael Aflalo, Reformation is best known for its knockout party dresses and cute mix’n’match separates.
+Based in downtown Los Angeles, this fashion brand states that sustainability is at the core of everything it does.
+But is that really the case?

 Reformation is making some decent moves for the planet, and is rated “Good” here.
 It uses a medium proportion of lower-impact materials, like TENCEL™ Lyocell and recycled materials, and some of its products are Bluesign and OEKO-TEX Standard 100 certified.
 The brand reuses offcuts created during the manufacturing process, and has set a greenhouse gas emissions reduction target covering its direct operations and supply chain.
 It also has a policy approved by CanopyStyle to prevent deforestation of ancient and endangered forests in its supply chain.

 Reformation’s labour rating is also “Good”.
 It has a Code of Conduct that covers all of the ILO Four Fundamental Freedoms principles and traces most of its supply chain.
 It ensures payment of a living wage in some of its supply chain, and provides training to its suppliers to improve working conditions for workers in its supply chain.